A large, self-contained village – and a world famous hospital – situated in the far north-western corner of Greater London

 St Mary’s church is of 13th-century origin and is noted for its wealth of monuments.
 During the Middle Ages and 16th century much of the parish consisted of moors and common land, with the cultivated lands of Harefield manor around the village.

 The 18th and 19th centuries saw the growth of several estates on which country houses were built, including Belhammonds, also known as Harefield Park, a three-storey, seven-bay mansion dating from the 1710s.
 Two centuries later it became the orginal home of Harefield Hospital (see below) but now stands disused and in need of restoration.
+Click here for a Bing bird’s eye view of the mansion.

 The construction of the Grand Junction (now Grand Union) Canal on the western side of the parish at the end of the 18th century changed the character of this part of Harefield.